mattwar/UnionTypes/README.md

 similar to how some might use a null to represent the absence of a value.
 The benefit of the Option type is that you won't accidentally deference the null, causing an exception.
-Languages with an Option (or Maybe) type typically have monadic operations that ferry the absence of a value back through your code, automatically skipping that parts that would depend on the value without requiring your to constantly check.
+Languages with an Option (or Maybe) type typically have monadic operations that ferry the absence of a value back through your code, automatically skipping that parts that would depend on the value without requiring you to constantly check.
 This is similar to how the null conditional operator works in C#, but at a grander scale.
 You won't be able to use it that way in C#, at least not today, but you can simulate a bit of it via some of the provided methods.